alphanome-ai/interview-screening-task/README.md

 ## Submission

-Send your submission as compressed ZIP file to rakesh@alphanome.ai and info@alphanome.ai (Please add both the emails).
+Send your submission as a compressed ZIP file to rakesh@alphanome.ai and info@alphanome.ai (Please add both the emails).

 The ZIP file must contain the following:
 - Source code for the detector.